saltyorg/docs/docs/advanced/your-own-containers.md

         We generally recommend using the saltbox network unless you know what you are doing.

     7. This label will tell Saltbox to manage the container during backups (stopping and starting it).
+    8. (Optional) If [diun](https://docs.saltbox.dev/apps/diun/) is installed, this label will allow the container to be monitored for updates
-    8. This label enables router creation in Traefik.
+    9. This label enables router creation in Traefik.
-    9. Defines the entrypoint used for the HTTP Traefik router.
+    10. Defines the entrypoint used for the HTTP Traefik router.

         Leave as is unless you know what you are doing.

-    10. Defines which middleware is used on the router.
+    11. Defines which middleware is used on the router.

         A list of currently added middleware can be found on the Traefik dashboard (dash.domain.tld).

         Unless you intend to allow HTTP traffic instead of auto-upgrading to HTTPS, make sure to include the redirect-to-https middleware.

-    11. This value defines which locations Traefik routes to the application.
+    12. This value defines which locations Traefik routes to the application.

         Docs: https://doc.traefik.io/traefik/routing/routers/#rule

-    12. Defines which service the router should route traffic to.
+    13. Defines which service the router should route traffic to.
-    13. Defines the entrypoint used for the HTTP Traefik router.
+    14. Defines the entrypoint used for the HTTP Traefik router.

         Leave as is unless you know what you are doing.

-    14. Defines which middleware is used on the router.
+    15. Defines which middleware is used on the router.

         A list of currently added middleware can be found on the Traefik dashboard (dash.domain.tld).

-    15. This value defines which locations Traefik routes to the application.
+    16. This value defines which locations Traefik routes to the application.

         Docs: https://doc.traefik.io/traefik/routing/routers/#rule

-    16. Defines which service the router should route traffic to.
+    17. Defines which service the router should route traffic to.
-    17. Defines the certificate resolver to use in order to generate a certificate.
+    18. Defines the certificate resolver to use in order to generate a certificate.

         If the url is using Cloudflare, with the same account as Saltbox uses, the value should be `cfdns`.